isl-org/Open3D/docs/tutorial/visualization/visualizer_basic.rst

-Drawing a Sphere With Textures
+Drawing a sphere with textures
 ::::::::::::::::::::::::::::::